zwickl/pygot/README.txt

     each of the triplet resolutions, or making a "cumulative support diagram" using cumulativeAndPieFigure.py, a much richer summary

 If you used multiple treatments for a single set of loci, those treatments can additionally be compared by means of a "flux diagram", made with plotFlux.py.

+Note that there are a large number of command line arguments to the plotting scripts that can customize exactly how the figures look.

 #############################